Jasraj-Jassar/Art_WP_Text_Bot/README.md

 # Art_WP_Text_Bot

 ## Overview
-This Python script generates a unique, natural, and subtle good morning message using the OpenAI API, and schedules it to be sent via WhatsApp using pywhatkit.
+This Python script generates a unique, natural, and subtle good morning message using the OpenAI API and schedules it to be sent via WhatsApp using pywhatkit.
 It is designed with robust error handling and logging to ensure reliability and maintainability.
+In addition to loading sensitive data from an environment file, you can now also pass the recipient phone number and name as command-line arguments.

 ## Features
-- **Unique Message Generation:** Uses OpenAI's GPT model to create original good morning messages.
+- **Unique Message Generation:** Uses OpenAI's 4o mini GPT model to create original good morning messages.
 - **WhatsApp Scheduling:** Automatically schedules messages to be sent via WhatsApp.
-- **Secure Configuration:** Sensitive data is managed through an external `.env` file.
+- **Flexible Configuration:** Sensitive data can be managed via an external `.env` file or overridden directly by command-line arguments.
 - **Robust Logging:** Logs events and errors to both the console and a log file.

 ## Requirements